Just take me home, mother tells daily wager son

 Tears blurring her vision, Raji Devi watched the bus carrying migrant workers to Uttar Pradesh drive into the distance and turned to her son to say she just wants to be home and never wants to see a big city again.
 She couldn’t get a seat on the bus and neither could her son Sahab Lal, who worked as a construction labourer, and the rest of the family, all waiting to return to their village in Bhadohi.
-The disappointment was almost too much to handle for the elderly woman, perhaps in her 70s, who held her son’s hands and told him she won’t be back to bother him and it’s okay if he’s not there for her last rites either.
+The disappointment was almost too much to handle for the elderly woman, perhaps in her 70s, who had come here a few months ago from the village and is now desperate to leave.
+She held her son’s hands and told him she won’t be back to bother him and it’s okay if he’s not there for her last rites either.

 The family of seven – Raji Devi, Sahab Lal, his wife and two children, his nephew and his wife -- were among the hundreds of people waiting at the community centre in Sector 9A Gurgaon from where state transport buses were taking stranded migrants to Bulandshahr in Uttar Pradesh.
 But the seats were allotted on a first-come-first-served basis and the family missed their turn.